waleedmebane/dicewords_passphrase_generator/README.md

 Requirements:
 Python 3 version >= 3.6
 (Tested with Python version 3.7.4.)

+Usage:
+Run the script with the `--help` command line option to get usage information.

 License:
 BSD 3-Clause license found in the LICENSE file